BanerjeeLab-repertoire/pycat-napari/README.md

 - **Python Version**: 3.9.x (Required)
   > ⚠️ **Important**: PyCAT-Napari is currently only compatible with Python 3.9.
 Other versions are not supported in this release.
 Future releases may aim to expand to more versions.
 - RAM: 8GB (16GB recommended)
-- Disk Space: ~2GB (including dependencies)
+- Disk Space: ~100MB (including dependencies)
 - GPU: Not required (CPU-only processing)

 ## Getting Started

 PyCAT requires Python 3.9 and a package/environment manager.
-We recommend using Mambaforge for package and environment management, but we include instructions for alternative methods.
+We recommend using Mambaforge/Miniforge for package and environment management, but we include instructions for alternative methods.
 Before installing PyCAT-Napari, follow this quick assessment to determine your setup needs:

 ### Initial Setup Check